animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 ---

-Of course, we are assuming each $\emptyset_I$ has a unique qualia...
+Of course, we are assuming each $\emptyset_I$ has a unique qualia... well, not yet.
+But that raises the important question: How to get qualitative existence from this array of suspiciously distinguishable equivalents? ...

 ## Part 3